WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This algorithm accepts a `forceFetch` flag that avoids the cache when fetching URLs.
-A client that determines that a potentially-valid certificate chain is actually invalid due to expired OCSP responses MAY retry with `forceFetch` set to retrieve updated OCSPs from the original server.
+A client that determines that a potentially-valid certificate chain is actually invalid due to an expired OCSP response MAY retry with `forceFetch` set to retrieve an updated OCSP from the original server.
 {:#force-fetch}

 This algorithm also accepts an `allResponseHeaders` flag, which insists that